May 11, 2018

 Legal Duties.
 Employers’ legal duties to employees extends to mental disability.

 Limits.
 The employer’s role is, however, limited.
 It can be tempting to go further and play a greater role.
 Resist this temptation.
-There are risks associated with doing so for the employer – and for the employee:
+There are risks associated with doing so for you and for the employee:

-The employer’s duty to accommodate is triggered when the employer knows of the employee’s need for accommodation.
-The most obvious situation is where the employee expressly communicates their need for accommodation of a mental disability.
+The most obvious trigger for the duty to accommodate a mental disability is where the employee expressly communicates their need.
 But disclosure of a mental disability can be hard for an employee.
 We’ve come a long way in removing the stigma surrounding mental illness and disability, but it’s not completely gone.
 One of the greatest challenges that employers – and employees – still face with accommodation of mental disability is employees’ reluctance or refusal to share their challenges or information due to fear of stigmatization, denial or privacy concerns.
 According to November 2021’s The Mental Health Index by LifeWorks (Canada), of those who haven’t used mental health services through their employer, 10% cited concerns about confidentiality as a reason for not doing so.
 Some employers take the view that no news is good news because an employee’s disclosure triggers obligations for the employer that can sometimes be challenging for it to fulfill.
 But it benefits no one – the disabled employee, their co-workers, or ultimately the employer – to have a disabled and likely unproductive employee in the workplace.
 Knowing there’s a need gives the employer the ability to manage the issue and its workplace for the benefit of all.
 An employee who might or does have a mental disability is more likely to come forward when they perceive the employer is open to them and their needs.
 Some ways in which employers can create a workplace culture that’s perceived to be – and is – mentally healthy include:

 Implement an Accommodation Policy.
 A well-written and properly implemented accommodation policy can be key: it can set the tone in a workplace by acknowledging the employer’s and the employees’ role in the accommodation process and clarifying acceptable and unacceptable behaviours; and it can play a role in encouraging disabled employees to seek the assistance they need, giving employees a good sense of the process to follow and what to expect if they do require and seek accommodation.
 According to November 2021’s The Mental Health Index by LifeWorks (Canada), of those who haven’t used mental health services through their employer, 10% said they’re not clear about how to access support.